 - Emphasize to the franchisee the importance of maintaining the operating standards and the impact to the brand of not maintaining them.

-- Set up additional training for the franchisee and staff to improve their knowledge base so that standards are maintained in the future.
+- Provide additional training for the franchisee and staff to improve their knowledge base so that standards are maintained in the future.

 - Document the default and its resolution in writing.

-- Keep your reporting method simple, regular and easy to provide feedback.
+- Simplify your reporting method, ensure that reports are issued regularly, and make it easy for franchisees to provide feedback.

-- Make your customer service parameters clear, concise and achievable.
+- Ensure your customer service parameters are clear, concise and achievable.

 - Create online program request forms so franchisees can ask for assistance when necessary or get approval of items like promotions, advertising and charitable donations.

-- Set up Franchise System Advisory Groups that your franchisees can turn to for advice and information (for example, an Advertising Council).
+- Develop Franchise System Advisory Groups that your franchisees can turn to for advice and information (for example, an Advertising Council).

 B. The Dont's